Internet hub (links to web pages, mainly YouTube channels):

 A significant strategy for each school is its strategy regarding the flow of people in and out of (and within) its building(s)/premises, in terms of how controlled and monitored it should be.
 An app, using location services, can help to keep track of who is where, but the main solution, replacing manual logging by employees, is to use facial recognition cameras for this.
 Because of different strategies, one school might have staff act as receptionists and ask people where they're going when they enter, while another school uses AI to watch who enters and keep a list of who is on site.

-As an advanced practice, strategy documents can be made which optimise for certain metrics, resulting in specialised schools.
+As an advanced practice, strategy sets can be made which optimise for certain metrics, resulting in specialised schools.
 Then, beyond someone's responsible school, they can opt into types of specialised schools, but this is a relatively playful idea for the far future.

 Everybody can get an advanced, ultrathin and soft (and therefore very sports-friendly) smartwatch which connects to the school's booking system, alerts the user about their upcoming bookings, can tell the user about the booking status of rooms, can be spoken with to discuss upcoming events, make suggestions and opt-in to activities, and can be set to suggest opting-in to potential activities.